happygoals/haemin-ryu-devlog/_pages/projects.md

 			<a href="http://github.com/happygoals/web_app_dev_fall2018">
 				<h2>Snackfacts</h2>
 				<div class="content">
 					<p>Snackfacts is a vending machine marketing analytics tool.
 A user can input data into survey, which are the saved into our database.
-The data we collect is then presented in a comprehensive analysis screen.
-Users can create account to save data they enter, and then the administrators can have special admin accounts. </p>
+The data we collect is then presented in a comprehensive analysis screen... </p>
 				</div>
 			</a>
 		</article>